Paid Media for Ecommerce: Which Platforms Work and When to Use Them

 No. Standard Shopping consistently outperforms Performance Max for most ecommerce accounts.
 Triple Whale data puts Standard Shopping ROAS at 5.17:1 versus Performance Max at 2.57:1.
 Use Performance Max to scale proven products with sufficient conversion history, not as a replacement for a well-structured Shopping campaign.

-What is the best paid media channel for high-AOV ecommerce brands?
+What is the best paid media platform for high-AOV ecommerce brands?

 For AOV over $500, Microsoft Ads with LinkedIn profile targeting is the strongest option because it reaches professional, higher-income buyers on a research-oriented platform.
 YouTube supports brand building for considered purchases, and Google Search captures high-intent branded and category queries from buyers already in-market.